 Children who qualify for clinical or out-patient physical therapy services may not qualify for school-based PT.
 School-based physical therapy is provided only if a medical diagnosis or motor delay is determined by the IEP team to have an adverse effect on the student’s performance at school.
 School-based physical therapy services are designed to ensure that the student is able to benefit from his/her educational programming with regard to gross motor functional independence.

-Provision of Services School-based physical therapy services are provided in the least restrictive environment (LRE), in a manner that allows the student to continue with his or her daily education schedule with the least amount of interruption possible.
+School-based physical therapy services are provided in the least restrictive environment (LRE), in a manner that allows the student to continue with his or her daily education schedule with the least amount of interruption possible.
 PT services may be provided in pull-out sessions or integrated within the classroom, depending on the needs of the child.
 Services may also be provided on both a direct and consultative basis.
 Some of the gross motor activities in which the students may participate include:

 - Functional Independence